Luk4x/projeto-calculadora/README.md

 # Calculator

 ## About
-Web Calculator using HTML5, CSS3 and JavaScript.
+Web Calculator created with HTML5, CSS3 and JavaScript.
+I especially improved my knowledge of CSS and JavaScript, by organizing the calculator in grid, and by doing the key mapping.

 ## Result
 <img src="./result.png" alt="challenge-result">